Connect with us

 To date, only Watford have moved to replace the manager that took them down from the Premier League.
 Perhaps that isn’t surprising for a club that has had 12 men in charge over the last five years.

 The history book tells us that head coaches don’t stay at Vicarage Road too long so the pressure is on the new man Rob Edwards.
-As a young manager who took to the League Two Championship last season, big things are expected of the 39-year-old.
+As a young manager who took to the Championship last season, big things are expected of the 39-year-old.

 Edwards should provide a boost and some new energy into the Watford squad.
 The phenomenon of a new manager ‘bounce’ could just be a myth but clearly he is pivotal to the Hornets’ chances of success next season.